ModECI/Website/Why.md

 Currently, there are no existing standards that fully meet the identified need.
 The closest standard, [ONNX](https://onnx.ai), is focused more on providing an intermediate representation (IR) for compilation and optimization rather than exchange.
-Nothing exists that naturally supports hierarchical structure or general interpretable process control.
+It does not naturally support hierarchical structure or general interpretable process control.
+[NeuroML](https://www.NeuroML.org) is model description format for biologically inspired neuronal networks, but is not currently used for more abstract networks and graphs used in machine learning applications.

 [ModECI](http://www.modeci.org) will provide a standardized [Model Description Format (MDF)](MDF) that can be used to exchange models between different software modeling environments and scientific domains and will be presented as an exchange standard, not a programming language.
+[ONNX](https://onnx.ai) and [NeuroML](https://www.NeuroML.org) will provide guidance for the scope of MDF, and will be potential input/output formats.

 Such an MDF would have numerous benefits, both scientific and technological, including:
-- dissemination and validation of model reproducibility
+- dissemination of models and validation of model reproducibility
 - migration of models across domains (e.g., use of models of brain function in machine learning applications)
 - integration of models at different levels of analysis (e.g. biophysically-realistic neural models into models of cognitive function, cognitive models as agents in population level models)